Search This Blog

 THE GOOD

 • Our contact person regularly communicated with me via text before the actual trip.
 He was nice and he answered most of my questions.
-He could not reply immediately when he was in Calaguas because there was no signal in the island.
+He could not reply immediately when he was in Calaguas because there was no signal on the island.

 • There is no advance payment but once you confirm your booking; your slots are secured.
 They only ask that you inform them in advance if you will cancel.